ponmar/pointtopoint/README.md

 ## Documentation ##

-See more details about how to send and receive messages in included example projects.
+See included example projects for how to setup communication, sending and receiving messages.